crazystorm720/room-occupancy-prediction-mqtt-meraki/docs/installation.md

 # Installation Guide

-This guide provides step-by-step instructions for setting up and running the Room Occupancy Prediction project using MQTT and Meraki sensor data in a containerized environment with Docker and Conda.
+This guide provides step-by-step instructions for setting up and running the Room Occupancy Prediction project using Docker, Conda, Python, and Git.

 ## Prerequisites